fridrichmrtn/sustainability-reports-development-analysis/doc/topic-modeling/modeling-report.md

-The topic model allows for correlation between topics; positive correlation suggests that both subjects are likely to be discussed within one tweet.
+The topic model allows for correlation between topics; positive correlation suggests that both subjects are likely to be discussed within one doc.
 We construct a network with positive correlations between factors, we ignore the asymptotic p-values.

 ``` r